Python

 Miscellaneous Development

 Multi-threaded and distributed programming, concurrency.
-Java vs Python - multithreading and multiprocessing, GIL.
+Java vs Python: multithreading and multiprocessing, including the Global Interpreter Lock (GIL)

 Messaging, Distributed cache - Redis, RQ, Celery, RabbitMQ, JMS, Tibco, IBM MQ, Oracle Coherence.
-On one project we have used Qpid for testing and IBM MQ for production.
+On one project, we used Qpid for testing and IBM MQ in production.

 Science and Math; data structures and algorithms - Pandas, NumPy, SciPy.

 Decision support system for railroad network management.
-Mathematical model describing flow of railroad cars in railroad region.
+This system includes a mathematical model that describes the flow of railroad cars within the railroad region.

 Lexical analyzer and parser development.